-Australia seeks to engage China on future of actor on death row
+Australia seeks to engage China over actor sentenced to death

 “Our family is very saddened by the situation,” the statement said.
 “We will not be making any public comment and ask that the media respects our privacy at this difficult time.”

-News of Gilespie’s sentence on the weekend comes amid worsening diplomatic tensions between Beijing and Canberra, after Australia called for an international inquiry into the source and spread of the new coronavirus, which emerged in the central Chinese city of Wuhan.

-Reporting by Paulina Duran in Sydney; Editing by Michael Perry
+Reporting by Paulina Duran in Sydney; Editing by Michael Perry & Simon Cameron-Moore